How to Convey the Value of Your Services (& Sell More Easily)

 To do this ethically:

-Basically, this is the start of our metaphorical bridge.
+Basically, this is the start of the metaphorical bridge we talked about earlier.
 So, identify the main point that your ideal clients are experiencing.

 Identify the final outcome